RefactoringGuru/refactoring-examples/interactive-en-before/csharp/duplicate-observed-data.md

 At this point, create code to initialize a field containing an instance of the <code>Interval</code> domain class as well as to subscribe the window class to notifications.
 Place all this code in the <code>IntervalWindow</code> constructor.

+Here, the call of the <code>OnNext</code> method guarantees that the window object (GUI) will be filled with data from the domain object.

 Compile and test.
 While we have not yet made any "real" changes, mistakes can be often made in the simplest things and it is best to keep all code checked at all times.

 Now it's time for the text fields.
 We will <a href="/self-encapsulate-field">self-encapsulate them</a>.
 For this, we will create string properties for the content of each field.
 Start with the interval start field.

+Do the same thing for the two remaining fields.

 Then we can replace all direct references to field content with references to the relevant properties.